 Should You Leave the WhatsApp Business App for WhatsApp Business Platform?

-While we spoke at length about how much better the WhatsApp Business Platform is compared to the WhatsApp Business App, it isn’t automatically the best solution for every business.
-The benefits and use case examples we mentioned here only scratch the surface of what the WhatsApp Business Platform can do, but we also recognise that each business has unique needs and the WhatsApp Business App may be enough for some.
+While it was mentioned about how much better the WhatsApp Business Platform is compared to the WhatsApp Business App, it isn’t automatically the best solution for every business.
+The benefits and use case examples mentioned here only scratch the surface of what the WhatsApp Business Platform can do, but you should also recognise that each business has unique needs and the WhatsApp Business App may be enough for some.

 Another thing to consider: migrating from WhatsApp Business App to the WhatsApp Business Platform requires your company to go through some verification procedures with Facebook and start paying some monthly fees.
 It’s not impossibly complicated but it does require some work and monetary investment.